bkonkle/storyverse/README.md

 - [components](libs/shared/components) - Shared React components for the front end.

 These are just stubs, and don't hold much yet.

-## Screencasts

-This application is being developed as a demo project for a screencast series.
-Stay tuned for more info!

 ## Tools